oneapi-src/oneAPI-samples/Tools/Advisor/matrix_multiply_advisor/README.md

-    multiply1 – basic implementation of matrix multiply using DPC++ multiply1_1 – basic implementation that replaces the buffer store with a local accessor “acc” to reduce memory traffic multiply1_2 – basic implementation plus the local accessor and matrix tiling
+    multiply1 – basic implementation of matrix multiply using DPC++ multiply1_1 – basic implementation that replaces the buffer store with a local accessor “acc” to reduce memory traffic multiply1_2 – the basic implementation, plus adding the local accessor and matrix tiling

 Edit the line in multiply.h to select the version of the multiply function:
 #define MULTIPLY multiply1